-Amy is a Lecturer in Psychology in the First Year College.
+Amy is a Lecturer in Psychology in the College of Sport, Health & Engineering.
 Amy completed her Masters of Applied Psychology (Community) at Victoria University, and went on to complete her PhD in Psychology in 2017.
 She was awarded the Victoria University Medal for Excellence in a Higher Degree by Research in December, 2017.

 Amy’s research has primarily focused on the experience of racialised oppression and implications for identities, communities, and intergroup relations, as well as the possibilities created through community arts practice for individual, community, and broader social change.